Optimising Heat Exchanger Designs for cost reduction

 Here at CALGAVIN®, we are frequently approached by OEM’s to support their engineering teams in developing robust heat exchanger designs to help lower capital expenditure costs and increase their competitiveness in the market.

 Heat exchangers are the workhorses of hydrocarbon processing utilising enormous amounts of energy to heat and cool processes with variable duties.
-With the added pressure from industry to reduce energy this has driven the grass root designs of heat exchangers to become more efficient in their performance but at the lowest cost.
+With the added pressure from the industry to reduce energy, this has driven the grass-root designs of heat exchangers to become more efficient in their performance but at the lowest cost.
 There are various alternative designs of industrial tubular heat exchangers that have their benefits for their niche applications, but in general conventional TEMA S&T and API air coolers are used.
 Yet these conventional heat exchangers do present certain design challenges.

 Therefore, when faced with design constraints due to smaller reduced footprints or restrictive budgets, often reducing the number of exchangers and size can be remarkably beneficial by providing savings on plot size, piping and valves, maintenance and other variables that are influenced by scale.
 Overall the hiTRAN thermal system design is increasingly more economically competitive compared to conventional designs.